Tunica molesta

 A tunica molesta (Latin for "annoying shirt") was a tunic impregnated with pitch and other flammable substances such as naphtha or resin.
 This was put upon the victim while the neck of the victim was fixed to a stake with an iron collar.
 It was then ignited, burning the victim alive.
+Tunicae molestae were used for execution and torture in the Roman Empire.